kelseyhightower/standalone-kubelet-tutorial/README.md

 ## Static Pods

 In this section you will deploy an application that responds to HTTP requests with its running config and version.
-The application configuration will be initialized before the HTTP starts by using an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+The application configuration will be initialized before the HTTP service starts by using an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 Once the pod has started the application configuration will be updated every 30 seconds by a configuration sidecar.

 Verify no container are running: